-For some, expressing appreciation by saying "I'm grateful we share the same values and beliefs" or "I appreciate you taking the kids to school this morning" comes naturally, but for other's it takes more intentional effort to verbalize gratitude.
+For some, expressing appreciation by saying "I'm grateful we share the same values and beliefs" or "I appreciate you taking the kids to school this morning" comes naturally, but for other's, it takes more intentional effort to verbalize gratitude.
 Regardless, I urge you to be mindful about noticing and expressing the things you notice your partner doing that you appreciate and want to see continue.
 A little appreciation goes a long way!

 According to Dr. John Gottman of The Gottman Institute, there are seven principles to keep a relationship strong and appreciation is involved in #2.

 1. Enhance your love maps: How does this work you ask?
-A love map is the part of your brain that stores all the relevant information about your partner, likes, dislikes, emotional history, past difficulties, family history etc. Dr. Gottman suggests you explore these areas with each other.
+A love map is the part of your brain that stores all the relevant information about your partner, likes, dislikes, emotional history, past difficulties, family history, etc. Dr. Gottman suggests you explore these areas with each other.

 2. Nurture your fondness and admiration: Fondness and admiration are antidotes to and prevention from contempt.
 Consider a positive thought about your partner each day for several weeks.
 For example, I am really lucky to have found my partner because we have the same beliefs and values.
-This will show your partner that appreciate them.
+This will show your partner that appreciates them.

 3. Turn toward each other instead of away: Being there for each other for minor events in each other’s lives is more important than all the candlelight dinners in the world.

-4. Accepting Influence: This means sharing power and decision making in the relationship as well as taking each other's feelings into account.
+4. Accepting Influence: This means sharing power and decision-making in the relationship as well as taking each other's feelings into account.

-7. Create shared meaning: Gottman describes a shared meaning as a spiritual dimension which enables couples to create an inner life together.
+7. Create shared meaning: Gottman describes a shared meaning as a spiritual dimension that enables couples to create an inner life together.
 That inner life has a culture rich with symbols and rituals and an appreciation for each other’s roles that leads them to understand what it means to be part of this union.